Conanicut Friends Meeting

 The meetinghouse was listed on the National Register of Historic Places in 1972, and in 1976-1977, with matching funds from the Rhode Island Preservation Society, the Conanicut Meeting repaired the building.
 Further restoration was completed in 1997 with a grant from the Champlin Foundations.
 In September that year, title to the meetinghouse was transferred to the Jamestown Historical Society, with the provision that the meetinghouse would be open to the Conanicut Meeting for worship during the summers.

-The Religious Society of Friends (Quakers) holds Sunday worship services weekly in the summer months, from May 3 through September 27, 2020 at 10:30 am.
+The Religious Society of Friends (Quakers) holds Sunday worship services weekly in the summer months Sunday, May 7 through Sunday, October 22, 2023, at 9:30 AM.

-The public is always welcomed to attend , and the building can be opened with advance request to the Historicsl Society.
+The public is always welcome to attend and the building can be opened with advance request to the Jamestown Historical Society.

 Feel free to walk the grounds unless a meeting for worship is in session.